Aashish Kolluri

 Bio

-🌐 Broader Interests: Beyond my thesis pursuits, I actively engage in solving algorithmic problems and enjoy building systems.
+🌐 Broader Interests: I actively engage in solving algorithmic problems and enjoy building systems.
 My contributions extend to diverse areas such as program synthesis, translation, debugging, and the security of decentralized applications, with publications in top-tier venues.

 Academic History & Internships